January 4, 2026

 Harvard Admissions explicitly encourages this: “Be yourself and use this opportunity to learn more about the Harvard community from someone who has been a Harvard student.”
 While it’s easier said than done, the best thing you can do is be authentic.
 You’ve worked hard to get to this point – now is your chance to talk about yourself.
 Remember, your interviewer was once in your shoes, a high school student applying to Harvard.

-Prepare Questions for Your Interviewer
+Prepare Thoughtful Questions

-Logistics
+Interview Logistics

-In-Person vs. Virtual Interviews
+In-Person vs Virtual Interviews

-What to Wear
+What to Wear to a Harvard Interview

-Send a Thank You Email
+Sending a Thank You Email

 Harvard Admissions Interview Policy